 Making dangerous overtaking maneuvers, such as overtaking on double lines or in restricted zones.

-Engaging in aggressive and hostile behavior towards other road users, such as verbal abuse or physical threats.
+Engaging in aggressive and hostile behaviour towards other road users, such as verbal abuse or physical threats.

-Offenders may face substantial fines depending on the severity of the menacing driving behavior.
+Offenders may face substantial fines depending on the severity of the menacing driving behaviour.

 Demerit Points